-Lodging, food and activities all costs much less once you get out of the big cities and I would argue that you’ll have an opportunity to see the “real China” instead of the “touristy China”.
+Lodging, food and activities all cost much less once you get out of the big city and I would argue that you’ll have an opportunity to see the “real China” instead of the “touristy China”.

-So here’s my recommendation: when you fly into the major cities, spend a day or two hitting all the sites that matter the most to you and then get out as quickly as possible.
+Josh’s Recommendation: When you fly into the major cities, spend a day or two hitting all the sites that matter the most to you and then get out as quickly as possible.
 You’ll save yourself a lot of money.

 There is one surefire way to save an incredible amount of money while traveling in China:

 - Train tickets can be up to 75% cheaper than an airplane to the same destination.